 One of the leading spirits in the organisation of the Queensland Turf at the time and the man destined to become the colony’s pre-eminent bloodstock breeder and long-serving second president of the Q.T.C. was Joshua Peter Bell.
 Born in January 1827 in Kildare, Ireland, Bell was the eldest son in a family of three sons and two daughters, who came to Australia in 1829 when their father was in charge of transporting some convicts to these shores.
 Joshua attended Sydney College and later The King’s School, Parramatta, and then for a time worked in the office of a Sydney solicitor.
 At the age of twenty-one, young Joshua went up to the Darling Downs to manage the pastoral lease on the Jimbour property, near Dalby, that his father had purchased a few years earlier for the modest sum of £3,200.
 The area of the holding was more than 200,000 acres running some 12,000 sheep, and although owned in the nominal partnership of his father and brothers, it was Joshua who was soon directing activities.

 The property flourished and quickly became one of the best-conducted stations on the Darling Downs, winning a reputation for the fine quality of its wool.
-By the time Queensland separated in 1859, Joshua Bell was a well-known identity on the Downs and in December 1862, despite his limited ability as a public speaker, successfully stood for the seat of West Moreton.
+By the time Queensland separated in 1859, Joshua Bell was a well-known identity on the Downs, both in respect of his sporting pursuits and his public life.
+He was a very active member of the North Australian Jockey Club, often acting in the official capacity of Starter; while in December 1862, despite his limited ability as a public speaker, he successfully stood for the seat of West Moreton.
 Two years later he became Treasurer in the Herbert ministry.
-Bell by this time had acquired a patrician sense of noblesse oblige and as a minister of the Crown was a study in languid elegance; his beau ideal of a public man in the mid-Victorian age was that of an aristocratic dandy driving his fashionable and expensive equipages in the discharge of his various portfolios including Land and Works.
+Bell by this time had acquired a patrician sense of noblesse oblige and as a minister of the Crown was a study in languid elegance; his beau ideal of a public man in the mid-Victorian age was that of an aristocratic dandy driving his fashionable and expensive equipage in the discharge of his various portfolios including Land and Works.
 He retained his seat right up until his appointment as president of the Legislative Council – a role he played until the day he died.
 Bell was active on many fronts both in a private and public capacity in Queensland.
 Despite, or perhaps because of his position in the Government, in 1872 Bell was a founder, major shareholder and director of the Queensland National Bank.
 An idea of his stature in the northern colony can be gleaned from the fact that during most of 1880, Joshua Bell acted as the administrator during the period Governor Kennedy was on leave.

 Possessed of all the self-made man’s appetite for wealth and status, Joshua spent £30,000 during the years 1874-76 in building a stylish and ornate two-storied mansion of sandstone and cedar at Jimbour, which upon completion was referred to as ‘the Mecca of civilisation on the Darling Downs’.
 It still stands today, as one of the finest examples in the land of a grand squatter’s homestead.